 In Real Life, particularly during the Middle Ages, actually storming the castle was the tactic of last resort, due to how most fortifications are built specifically to give the defenders every advantage possible.
 Hence why they're called "fortifications".
 Any sort of direct assault on properly built and manned fortifications required a hell of a numerical advantage, very solid morale, and often repeated attacks—and even then it would be an absolute bloodbath.
 More often sieges were won by cutting off the defenders from supplies and starving them to death or surrender (which could take years), by breaching the defenses from the outside and marching in that way (not always practical), or by convincing enemy soldiers within the defenses to Turn Coat and let you in (very difficult).
 Going through the front door is almost always a suicide mission (assuming it's even possible), but don't tell that to any Hollywood directors.

 While Storming the Castle can take place before the story's climax, the results are generally less dramatic.
-If a villain does this to the heroes, it's All Your Base Are Belong to Us.
-If it's not a single guy or a group of less than ten people, but an actual army trying to storm the castle, then it's The Siege.
+If a villain does this to the heroes, it's All Your Base Are Belong to Us and/or The Siege, in which a small number of heroes Hold the Line against numerically superior invaders.
+Weirdly, the good guys tend to win no matter who's attacking what.